The focus of this web page is to introduce information literacy skills that will help you conduct university level research.

 - Using Wikipedia will also help you to broaden your search terms

-- Watch this video, Using Wikepedia Wisely
+- For useful tips, watch this video Using Wikepedia Wisely

 Use online reference tools to develop background knowledge